000NE000/learning_journey/0x01_basics/python_programming/entry_of_language.md

 - Remove a key: value pair from a dictionary : `.pop()`
 - Iterate through keys and values in dictionaries : `.keys()`, `.values()`, `.items()`

+#### modules
+- Open up file objects using `open()` and `with`.
+- Read a file's full contents using Python's `.read()` method.
+- Read a file line-by-line using `readline()` and `.readlines()`
+- Create new files by opening them in write-mode.
+- Append to a file non-destructively by opening a file in append-mode.
+- Apply all of the above to different types of data-carrying files including CSV and JSON!